xebia-functional/nine-cards-backend/README.md

 * The `androidId` is a globally unique identifier of each Android device.
 * The `deviceId` is used for _push_ notifications services.

-A **Collection** is a curated set of Android applications.
-The collection is annotated with some information about who wrote and when it, what kind of applications it containsait contains, some statistics about visits and downloads, etc.
+A **Shared Collection** is a list of Android applications shared between a publisher and several subscribers.
+The shared collection is annotated with information about who wrote and when, a description text, some statistics about visits and downloads, etc.
-NCBE only deals with **shared** collections, those that one user publishes and curates and other users subscribe to.
-In this data model, every collection is a *shared* collections published by a user.
+Every *shared* collections is published (and afterwards modified) by exactly one user.
-Thus, there is a `1:N` relation between **user** and **collection**.
-Every collection has one author, which is marked in the field `userId`.
-However, a user can be the author of several or none collections.
+Thus, there is a  `1:N` relation between **user** and **collection**, which is represented in the field `userId` of the `users` table.
+The fiekd `author` only shows the name of that user.
+A user can be the author of several or none collections.

 A **Package** represents an application that is included in a collection.
 The field `packageName` represents the application as the Java package of its main executable